Why is everyone so hung up on presenteeism at work?

-As flexible working becomes more popular, we ask why many businesses still get hung up on employees being at their desks?
+As flexible working becomes more popular, we ask why many businesses still get hung up on presenteeism at work and employees being at their desks?

 The candidates we meet on a daily basis are highly professional and motivated individuals, often used to working at a senior level and used to managing their own time successfully.
 In fact, nearly half of all our jobseekers have earned over £50,000 per annum, in their careers.
-But they are facing the same major barrier: presenteeism.
+But they are facing the same major barrier: presenteeism at work.

 Getting the job done well

 Sadly, businesses are still unsure about the benefits of flexible working for their companies.
 Many bosses seem to think that if they can’t see their employees they’re not being productive.
-But they might not realise that productivity isn’t necessarily related to presenteeism.
+But they might not realise that productivity isn’t necessarily related to presenteeism in the workplace.

 For example, how many employers find their staff spending an inordinate amount of time on social media sites, taking yet another coffee break or discussing holidays with their colleagues, knowing they can still ‘catch up’ on their work after hours?